cullenwatson/flight-planner/README.md

 # Functionality

 This program determines all possible flight plans for a person wishing to travel between two different cities.
-It uses iterative backtracking to exhaustively search all possible itineraries between an origin/destination city
+It uses iterative backtracking to exhaustively search all possible itineraries between an origin/destination city.

 There are two input files